scrabbletank/farhome-rules/rulesdoc.md

 Magically force a lock to open.
 Touching a lock you may make a lockpicking check using your spellcasting roll instead of your lockpicking skill.
 On success the lock is opened.
 This spell can open magical locks.

-Add an enhanced die for every level above 1st.
+Add an enhanced die for every level cast above 1st.

 ___
 #### Beam of Fire